Nobodyworld/app-accounting-modular/README.md

    ```bash
    python -m cli.demo_cli snapshot --base USD --commodity XAU --commodity XAG
    ```
-3. Implement custom adapters by satisfying the protocols in [`apps/modular_accounting/adapters/base.py`](apps/modular_accounting/adapters/base.py) and wiring them into your own CLI, service, or background job.
+3. Implement custom adapters by satisfying the runtime-checkable ports in [`apps/modular_accounting/domain/ports.py`](apps/modular_accounting/domain/ports.py) and wiring them into your own CLI, service, or background job.
+Compose `SnapshotRequest` instances to pass around snapshot intent, using `None` as the jurisdiction scope when you want the application layer to fetch the default/global tax rules.
+Provide an explicit empty iterable to skip tax lookups entirely, or a deduplicated iterable to avoid redundant adapter calls.

 ## Documentation
 Extended guides live under the [`docs/`](docs/index.md) folder: